Skip to content

 Egon Zehnder explains it thusly:

 No search firm is right for every search every time.
-Yet we make it a practice to listen to what you’re trying to accomplish and we try to help, regardless.
+Yet we appreciate your interest and make it a practice to listen and to help, regardless.